-Thomas J. Feeney, Managing Director and Chief Investment Officer, has been professionally involved in asset management and investment consulting since 1969.
+Thomas J. Feeney, Chief Investment Officer, has been professionally involved in asset management and investment consulting since 1969.
 He has worked with cities, states and major corporations, concentrating particularly on service to charitable and other not-for-profit organizations.
-In addition to his responsibilities at Mission, Tom was President of Mission’s predecessor firm, Marathon Asset Management Co., Inc. He was previously Executive Director of Stewardship Services, Inc. and a Senior Vice President of Atalanta/Sosnoff Capital Corporation.
+In addition to his responsibilities at Mission Trust, Tom was President of Mission’s predecessor firm, Marathon Asset Management Co., Inc. He was previously Executive Director of Stewardship Services, Inc. and a Senior Vice President of Atalanta/Sosnoff Capital Corporation.
 Prior to his investment career, Tom served on the faculties of the University of Santa Clara, St. Joseph’s College and Guadalupe College.
 In later years, he lectured on investments at the University of Notre Dame and Georgetown University.
 His own academic background includes an A.B. in Economics from Boston College, an M.B.A. degree from the University of Santa Clara, studies at the Stanford Law School and additional post-graduate work at the University of San Francisco.
 Tom’s community activities include fund development and pro bono consulting for non-profit organizations.
 An avid golfer today, he completed the famous Boston Marathon three times.

 Susan L. Ernsky, President, oversees day-to-day company operations and is a member of the Client Advisory and Portfolio teams.
-She joined Mission in 1996 after serving as regional manager and Tucson bank president at Citibank and Norwest Bank, respectively.
+She joined Mission Trust in 1996 after serving as regional manager and Tucson bank president at Citibank and Norwest Bank, respectively.
 Susan earned a B.A. and M.B.A. from the University of Arizona.
-Community minded, she was Chairman of the Board for TMC HealthCare and served on its captive insurance subsidiary board.
+Community-minded, she was Chairman of the Board for TMC HealthCare and served on its captive insurance subsidiary board.
 A recipient of numerous awards, including the Women on the Move Award from the YMCA, Susan values working with a team that really cares about its clients.
-Earning her clients’ trust and confidence is the most rewarding aspect of her time with Mission.
+Earning her clients’ trust and confidence is the most rewarding aspect of her time with Mission Trust.